 You also don't have to go without.
-In fact, if you want your budget to be successful, make sure you give yourself the occasional treat.
-For example, you could take lunch to work four days a week and buy lunch on Fridays.
+In fact, if you want your budget to be successful, make sure you give yourself the occasional treat, such as buying lunch on Fridays.

 Once you've created your budget, monitor it for a few months to see if you're on track.
 You may need to make some changes if you discover your real world expenses are more or less than expected.